emunib/capstone/README.md

 ## Contact

-This web app was developed, designed, and created by Ehtasham Munib.
+This web app was designed and developed by Ehtasham Munib.

 You can follow me on [GitHub](https://github.com/emunib/) and [LinkedIn](https://www.linkedin.com/in/emunib/).